-The lecturers listed are individuals who have been employed as instructors on an as-needed basis, within the last several years, to teach courses at Benedictine University.
-Instructors listed may not currently be employed by Benedictine University.
-The University is fortunate to be able to provide our students with part-time faculty whose experience, credentials and commitment to education add to the high quality of our resident faculty.
+Adjunct faculty are also used as courses instructors.
+Benedictine University is fortunate to be able to provide our students with these experienced faculty whose work history, credentials, and commitment to business education add to the high quality of our full-time faculty.